 Where to implement user-generated content

 Social media is the obvious choice for sharing user-generated content.
 After all, it’s where people are already posting about and tagging your brand.
 But there are so many other ways to make use of great UGC.

 Think of all the channels you already have access to, and consider sprinkling in some UGC to take your marketing to the next level and grow engagement and sales.

-UGC can make your advertising more authentic and relatable, whether you’re creating ads for social, web, or any other format.
+UGC can make your advertising, like testimonial ads, more authentic and relatable, whether you’re creating ads for social, web, or any other format.

 It’s simple and effective once you’ve asked for permission to use the content (more on that below).

 Featuring shoppable lifestyle imagery from customers on your website allows consumers to be inspired, make discoveries, and shop all in one place.

 Curalate finds that brands incorporating these galleries see a 241% increase in time on site, a 141% conversion rate life, and a 15% average order value increase from consumers engaging with social content on-site.